Proposed Japanese invasion of Australia during World War II: Subsequent Japanese operations in the South-West Pacific

 A small Japanese reconnaissance unit carried out a brief landing on the Australian mainland during January 1944.
 Matsu Kikan ("Pine Tree"), a joint army-navy intelligence unit, landed to assess reports that the Allies had begun to build major new bases on the northernmost coast of the Kimberley region of Western Australia, facing the Timor Sea.
 After leaving their base at Kupang, West Timor, the unit – comprising 10 Japanese personnel in a commandeered fishing vessel crewed by West Timorese civilians – made brief visits to the uninhabited Ashmore Reef and Browse Island.

 On 19 January, Matsu Kikan entered York Sound on the mainland.
 While smoke was seen in hills to the east, the Japanese vessel was anchored and camouflaged with tree branches.
 Landing parties went ashore near the mouth of the Roe River.
 They reconnoitred the surrounding area for about two hours and filmed it with an 8 mm camera.
 The following day, Matsu Kikan personnel again reconnoitred the area, before returning to Kupang.
 Matsu Kikan did not see any signs of recent human activity, and little of military significance was learnt from the mission.

 An officer involved with the mission reportedly returned to Japan shortly afterward, where he suggested landing 200 Japanese convicts in Australia, to launch a guerrilla campaign.
-This suggestion was not, however, adopted.
+This suggestion was not adopted.
 According to historian Peter Stanley, "No historian of standing believes the Japanese had a plan to invade Australia, there is not a skerrick of evidence."